johnConstant/CI_PP3_Hangman_Game/README.md

 ### Users

-1. I want to have clear options to select in the main menu
-2. I want to be able to read the rules of the game
+1. I want to be greeted by a welcome screen
-3. I want to personalise the game and enter my name
+2. I want to personalise the game and enter my name
-4. I want to be able to log-in if I return to the game
+3. I want to be able to log in if I return to the game
+4. I want to be able to create an account if I have never played before
+5. I want to be able to choose my difficulty level
-5. I want to receive a real time feedback throughout the game
+6. I want to receive a real time feedback throughout the game
-6. I want to get a feedback when I win the game
+7. I want to get a feedback when I win the game
-7. I want to be able to play multiple games when I'm logged in
+8. I want to be able to play multiple games when I'm logged in
-8. I want a random selection of the player to start a new game
-9. I want to see how many games I've won so far

 ### Site Owner

-10. I want users to have a positive experience whilst playing the game
+9. I want users to have a positive experience whilst playing the game
-11. I want users to easily select options from the menu
+10. I want users to easily select options from the menu
-12. I want user names and emails to be saved to Google Spreadsheet
+11. I want user names and emails to be saved to Google Spreadsheet
-13. I want the user to get feedback in case of wrong input
+12. I want the user to get feedback in case of wrong input
-14. I want data entry to be validated, to guide the user on how to correctly format the input
+13. I want data entry to be validated, to guide the user on how to correctly format the input

 [Back to Table Of Contents](#table-of-contents)